radihuq/node-mongo-app-template/README.md

 # node-mongo-app-template
-Boilterplate template for a Node & MongoDB app
+Boilerplate template for a Node & MongoDB app

 ### Installation
 Clone this repo at `npm install`